Teeko19/sefem/src/_events/2024/insubria-festivale-20°-edizione.md

 ---
 layout: event
-title: Insubria Festivale - 20° Edizione
+title: Insubria Festival - 20° Edizione
 starts_at: 2024-04-25T00:00:00
 ends_at: 2024-04-28T00:00:00
 all_day: true